-You can help us continue this lifesaving work supporting those in need on both sides of the border by donating directly to this cause today.
+You can help us continue this lifesaving work supporting those in need at the U.S. southern border and around the world by donating directly to this cause today.
 Together, we can provide relief and restore a measure of safety for families fleeing crisis.
 Your gift will be used when and where it's most needed.